 Adam Gilbertson, RDO Equipment Co.
 Vice President of Midwest Construction and Integrated Controls, presents David Morse, American Heroes Outdoors Chief Executive and Host, with a Community Builder Grant.

-Early Stage Montana, an organization focusing on creating technology jobs, was awarded $15,000 to fund four placements for veterans in its Hyper Accelerator program.
+Early Stage Montana, an organization focusing on creating technology jobs, was awarded a grant to fund four placements for veterans in its Hyper Accelerator program.
 This one-week intensive training program teaches exit strategies, sales and marketing, proformas, financing ventures and term sheets.

 Brian Jensen, RDO Equipment Co.
 Store Manager in Bozeman, Montana presents Early Stage Montana's Executive Director Jenni Graff with their Community Builder Grant.

-Mandatory Fun Outdoors received $5,000 to build a “Garden of Honor,” for veterans and their families to grow vegetables in Park Rapids, Minnesota.
+Mandatory Fun Outdoors received a grant to build a “Garden of Honor,” for veterans and their families to grow vegetables in Park Rapids, Minnesota.
 This organization was nominated by Offutt Farms team member Patrick Focken and encourages veterans to go outdoors.

 In fact, Ollie joined Veteran Overland’s board last month and will help to organize training opportunities including first aid and off-road skills.

-Veterans Navigation Network received $15,000 to fund the organization’s operations, as well as host a career fair.
+Veterans Navigation Network received a grant to fun the organization’s operations, as well as host a career fair.
 Nominated by John Hurd, RDO Equipment Co. store manager in Billings, Montana, the organization focuses on helping veterans transition into civilian life after deployment.